Demystifying plumbing drains: A beginner's guide

 What is the cause of clogs in plumbing drains?

-Clogs may be caused by hair build-up soap scum, food particles or other particles.
+Clogs may be caused by hair build-up, soap scum, food particles or any other particles.

-Do I need to make use of chemical drain cleaners to clear clogs?
+Do I need to employ chemical drain cleaners in order to clear clogs?

-Avoid using chemicals in drain cleaners because they could damage your plumbing drain system and also harm the environment.
+Avoid using chemical drain cleaners since they may harm your plumbing drain system and cause harm to the environment.

-The signs of a leaky plumbing drain include mold growth, water damage, and smells that are foul.
+Signs of a leaky drain include mold growth, water damage and unpleasant odors.

-The smell of foul odors could be a sign of a problem with the drainage system of your plumbing.
-It’s best to have it examined by a professional to address the problem.
+Foul odors can be a sign of a problem with your draining system for your plumbing.
+It’s best to have it checked by a professional to address the problem.